What are legumes?

 You will be able to enjoy your food without guilt.
 Eating once again becomes a pleasure.

 That is because legumes contain the protein and fibre that give us the feeling of being sated; virtually all diets leave us constantly famished, craving the next snack.
-But not if you enjoy your beans and peas with a little extra fat from say avocados and olive oil.
+But not if you enjoy your beans and peas with a little extra fat from say avocados or olive oil.

 These fats contain bioactive compounds such as coenzyme Q10 which are very important in the body.